 CareerStep’s Medical Scribe by AHDPG program is a new, personalized approach to career training.
 It’s designed to ensure Learners make the best use of their time, allowing for more flexibility in what they learn—all based on their personal knowledge of the profession.
 Already know all the lingo medical scribes use and hear?
 Just demonstrate your proficiency by passing our pre-course evaluation and skip that section entirely.

-You can be career-ready in 2 short months.
-Or, if spreading out your study makes more sense, take up to 4 months to finish.
+You can complete your program in as little as 2 months.
+Or, if spreading out your study makes more sense, take up to 4 months to finish.†

 You don’t have to take a sledgehammer to your schedule in order to train for a new career.
 Our training is available whenever and wherever you’re ready.